vkacherov/microservicesCafe/Labs/CashierService/Readme.md

     }
 ```

-   * Open the appsettings.Development.json file and insert the following json:
+   * Optional: Open the appsettings.Development.json file and insert the following json:

 ```json
     {